the-road-to-learn-react/the-road-to-react/manuscript/react-maintenance/performance.md

   * Confirm the [changes from the last section](https://github.com/the-road-to-learn-react/hacker-stories/compare/hs/react-modern-final...hs/Performance-in-React?expand=1).
 * Read more about [React's memo API](https://reactjs.org/docs/react-api.html#reactmemo).
 * Read more about [React's useCallback Hook](https://reactjs.org/docs/hooks-reference.html#usecallback).
 * Download *React Developer Tools* as an extension for your browser.
 Open it for your application in the browser via the browser's developer tools and try its various features.
-For instance, you can use it to visualize React's component tree and its updating components.
+For example, you can use it to visualize React's component tree and its updating components.
 * Does the SearchForm re-render when removing an item from the List with the "Dismiss" button?
 If it's the case, apply performance optimization techniques to prevent re-rendering.
 * Does each Item re-render when removing an item from the List with the "Dismiss" button?
 If it's the case, apply performance optimization techniques to prevent re-rendering.
 * Remove all performance optimizations to keep the application simple.
 Our current application doesn't suffer from any performance bottlenecks.
 Try to avoid [premature optimzations](https://en.wikipedia.org/wiki/Program_optimization).
 Use this section as reference, in case you run into performance problems.